AllSky7 Sensor Board Manual (Rev 1.1)

 The next image shows typical steps of a firware upgrade.

-Alternatively, you can connect the device via USB and upload the new firmware via the file explorer.
+Alternatively, you can connect the device via USB-C port and upload the new firmware via the file explorer.

 Known Issues